Rachel Nichols (journalist): Return to ESPN

 In 2016, Nichols was recruited back to ESPN by then-president John Skipper.
 She pitched "a conversation about basketball" as a daily program where former players, reporters and associates of the NBA community discuss the league.
 Tracy McGrady joined The Jump when it debuted in February 2016.
 A sit-down interview with Nichols became a benchmark for active players, and Sports Illustrated called The Jump "TV's smartest basketball show".
-She also became a recurring guest-host on the podcast Pardon My Take (2016–present), as well as on the TV show Pardon the Interruption.
+She also became a frequent guest on the podcast Pardon My Take (2016–present), as well as on the TV show Pardon the Interruption.
 During the following years, Nichols interviewed Meek Mill and Philadelphia 76ers co-owner Michael Rubin on criminal justice reform, Mark Cuban after an NBA investigation into workplace harassment within the Dallas Mavericks organization and Kobe Bryant in one of his final interviews.
 She was nominated for "Outstanding Sports Personality/Studio Host" in the 2021 Sports Emmy Awards.

 Plans to have The Jump serve as the Finals pregame show were scrapped amid the COVID-19 pandemic, when NBA Countdown with host Maria Taylor was made the Finals' pregame and halftime show.
 During the 2020 NBA Bubble, an employee at ESPN's Connecticut headquarters used a cell phone to record Nichols in her hotel room without her knowledge.
 The recording included a phone call with LeBron James' advisor Adam Mendelsohn, which was reportedly 30 minutes long, taken from a continuous video feed connected to ESPN's servers.
 The employee texted the recording to ESPN employees and executives, as well as Deadspin.
 Deadspin declined to publish the video, citing that it was an attempt to discredit Nichols and the employee may have committed a crime.
 An ESPN spokesperson acknowledged the issue in a comment to Deadspin, "We are extremely disappointed about the leak of a private conversation.
 It's indefensible and an intrusion on Rachel's privacy."
 Nichols was the sideline reporter for the 2020 NBA Finals and hosted its championship trophy presentation.